 Blessed with a good touch for a small man never mind a big one, the 24-year-old — like Jovic — already made a positive impression last season.
 "Things are very tight in the Bundesliga and you need a matchwinner, and he is one of those," said Jan Age Fjortoft, a skilfull rangy front man for Frankfurt — sound familiar? — between 1998 and 2001, after catching a glimpse of Haller's qualities.
 "I'm sure he'll get a lot more goals."

 The former Norway international has been proved right.
-After nine in the whole of last term, Haller already has nine this — league-wide, only teammate Jovic and Dortmund's Paco Alcacer have more.
-Throw in the eight assists that put him level with BVB pair Marco Reus and Jadon Sancho and Gladbach's Florian Neuhaus in that category, and Haller has had a hand in more goals than any other Bundesliga player this season, making or taking one every 68 minutes on the pitch!
+After nine last term, Haller already has eight this — league-wide, only his teammate Jovic has more.
+Throw in the five assists that put him second only to Borussia Dortmund's Jadon Sancho in that category, and Haller has had a hand in more goals than any other Bundesliga player this season, making or taking one every 63 minutes on the pitch!

 "I always want to score goals," said Haller, who played alongside Alassane Plea at French side Auxerre during the 2013/14 season as both tried — and at the time failed — to make a name for themselves.
 "But I'm a team player first and foremost."